awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

 1. Open the Athena console\.

 1. If this is your first time visiting the Athena console, you'll go to a Getting Started page\.
 Choose **Get Started** to open the Query Editor\.
 If it isn't your first time, the Athena Query Editor opens\.

+1. Choose the link to **set up a query result location in Amazon S3**\.
+![\[Choose set up a query result location.\]](http://docs.aws.amazon.com/athena/latest/ug/images/getting-started-choose-set-up-query-location.png)

+1. In the **Settings** dialog box, enter the path to the bucket that you created in Amazon S3 for your query results\.
+Prefix the path with `s3://` and add a forward slash to the end of the path\.
+![\[Specify a location in Amazon S3 to receive query results from Athena.\]](http://docs.aws.amazon.com/athena/latest/ug/images/getting-started-setting-results-location.png)

+1. Click **Save**\.

 1. In the Athena Query Editor, you see a query pane with an example query\.
 Start typing your query anywhere in the query pane\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/athena/latest/ug/images/example_query.png)